-Gender Reel, is an annual, national event dedicated to enhancing the visibility of gender non-conforming, gender variant/queer and transgender people, identities and experiences.
-Our goal is to empower filmmakers and performance artists to create work reflective of this mission by providing an accessible and embracing media platform where this work can be displayed.
+Gender Reel, is a national event dedicated to enhancing the visibility of gender non-conforming, gender variant/queer and transgender people, identities and experiences.
+Our goal is to empower filmmakers and performance artists to create work reflective of this mission by providing an accessible and embracing platform where this work can be displayed.

 Gender Reel, is a festival for the community, by the community!